tariqdaouda/Mariana/README.rst

 	o = ML.SoftmaxClassifier(9, learningScenario = ls, costObject = cost)

 	MLP = inp > h1 > h2 > o

+It also supports **multiple inputs, outputs, forks** and they work exactly like this example.
+Just create layers and connect them as you wich (avoid recurrences though, they are not yet supported).
+You can then export your complex creations into neat HTML files (cf. the end) and use them to awe strike your collegues.

 ph'nglui mglw'nafh Cthulhu R'lyeh wgah'nagl fhtagn